jcaillon/valet/tests.d/1300-valet-cli/results.approved.md

   self test
       Test your valet custom commands. self update
-      Install or update valet using the latest release on GitHub.
+      Update valet using the latest release on GitHub.

 ```